Andrew Nash Gifford: Publishing career

 As of 2018, Gifford's publishing company SFWP had been continuously operating for twenty years.
-In addition, books published by the press have been nominated and received numerous awards, and have been reviewed positively by publishing trade media like Kirkus and Publishers Weekly.
+In addition, books published by the press have been nominated and received numerous awards, and have been reviewed positively by publishing trade media like Kirkus Reviews, Publishers Weekly, and Booklist.

 In 2020, he spoke with Real Fiction Radio about some of his many experiences as a writer and publisher.